 - The download of express updates may fail for Windows 10

 - Office 365 Client Installation wizard related issues

 How to Install Hotfix KB4057517 on SCCM Secondary Servers

 I don’t have secondary servers in my lab environment.
 But I would recommend you to follow the instructions in the release notes of rollup hotfix KB4057517.
-After you install this update on a primary site, pre-existing secondary sites must be manually updated.
+After installing this update on a primary site, pre-existing secondary sites must be manually updated.

-To update a secondary site in the Configuration Manager console, click Administration, click Site Configuration, click Sites, click Recover Secondary Site, and then select the secondary site.
+To update a secondary site in the Configuration Manager console, click Administration, click Site Configuration, click Sites, click Recover Secondary Site, and select the secondary location.
 The primary site then reinstalls that secondary site by using the updated files.

 Configurations and settings for the secondary site are not affected by this reinstallation.
 The new, upgraded, and reinstalled secondary sites under that primary site automatically receive this update.

-Run the following SQL Server command on the site database to check whether the update version of a secondary site matches that of its parent primary site:
+Please run the following SQL Server command on the site database to check whether the updated version of a secondary site matches that of its primary parent site